BA/MA Counseling Program

 Walsh's B.A./M.A.
 Counseling & Human Development program provides the best preparation for students who want to pursue counseling careers.
-Our program combines a B.A. in Behavioral Sciences and a M.A. in Counseling and Human Development that student can complete in six years.
+Our program combines a B.A. in Behavioral Sciences and a M.A. in Counseling and Human Development that student can complete in six years, right here at Walsh University.

 What makes Walsh's Behavioral Science/Counseling and Human Development Major Unique?